noamoss/priceit-elm/README.md

 # Notes

-Based and Inspired by http://http://courses.knowthen.com/courses/elm-for-beginners
+Based and Inspired by @knowthen [free course](http://courses.knowthen.com/courses/elm-for-beginners) (and related repo: https://github.com/knowthen/elm)

 use gulp or elm-reactor to run locally.